naumanb/HSI_3D_CNNs/README.md

 1. Place your preprocessed (denoised) hyperspectral image data in the `data` folder.
 The files should be in `.mat` format.

-2. Execute the `main.py` script to train and evaluate the CNN architectures on the dataset:
+2. Execute the `main.py` script in the `src` folder to train and evaluate the CNN architectures on the dataset:

 ```python
 python main.py